 If you want to help them out, it’s never too early to think about putting some money aside for their financial future, whether it ends up being used for university fees, or putting down a deposit for their first home.

-To make this easier, the Government has introduced a Junior ISA (JISA) so you can save tax-free on their behalf.
+To make this easier, the Government has introduced a Junior ISA (JISA) so you can save and invest tax efficiently on their behalf.
+For more information see gov.uk

-To help ensure your own future is as secure as you’d want it to be, it’s probably worth considering your pension arrangements.
+To help ensure your own future is as secure as you’d want it to be, it’s worth regularly reviewing your saving and pension arrangements and your plans for the future.
+We all want a good retirement, but why not aim for a great one.